Cleveland International Film Festival: History

 After 30 years at Tower City Cinemas, CIFF announced that it would move to Playhouse Square ahead of the 2021 festival.
 Due to the global COVID-19 pandemic, the 44th festival, its last at Tower City Cinemas, was canceled.
 The festival moved to a digital streaming platform for the first time in its history over two weeks at the end of April 2020.
 For the 45th festival, with the pandemic continuing through 2020 into 2021, the festival opted to continue with a digital festival dubbed CIFF45 Streams.
 2022 was the festival's first time at Playhouse Square during CIFF46.

 Recently, the festival has focused on films that dwell on social issues, including feminism, environmentalism, Jewish and Israeli issues, and LGBT issues.
 The festival also has a focus on family-friendly films and films from Central and Eastern Europe.

+From 2022-24, average in-person attendance was 32,799.
+CIFF estimated that they hosted about 30,000 viewers in 2025, the average, from 2017-19, was 105,999.
+The organizations endowment has shrunk from $3 million to $1 million.

-Throughout its history, CIFF has experienced tremendous growth.
+Throughout its history, CIFF has experienced tremendous growth in submissions.
 Its 49th festival in 2025 was curated from over 3,500 submissions from 60 countries.